MaxLikesMath/MaxLikesMath.github.io/_posts/2023-03-26-An-Algebraic-Perspective-On-ReLU-Networks.md

 A polynomial like $$P_\Delta$$ coming from such a finite vertex set can be viewed as an element of the polynomial ring  $$\mathbb{R}[x_1, ..., x_n]$$.
 Now consider the ideal $$I_\Delta$$ generated by all square-free monomial terms which do not appear as faces of any of the terms of $$P_\Delta$$ (it is straightforward to check that this is indeed an ideal).
 We can then produce a quotient ring $$\mathbb{R}[x_1, ..., x_n]/I_\Delta$$ which contains the polynomial $$P_\Delta$$.
 This quotient ring has a particular name, called the [Stanley-Reisner Ring](https://en.wikipedia.org/wiki/Stanley%E2%80%93Reisner_ring), and the ideal $$I_\Delta$$ is known as the Stanely-Reisner ideal of $$\Delta$$.
 This ring is one of the objects that establishes the connection between the fields of polyhedral geometry and commutative combinatorial algebra.
 For a more in-depth overview of Stanley-Reisner theory, [this survey](https://math.okstate.edu/people/mermin/papers/A_survey_of_Stanley-Reisner_theory.pdf) serves as a good introduction for those with some experience in abstract algebra.

 ### Returning to Neural Networks
-Returning back to considering some layer algebra quotiented by some ideal $$F$$, $$\mathbb{R}^+_{\mathcal{I}}[\mathcal{N}^l]/F$$, it's easy to see that this is not a Stanley-Reisner ring.
+Returning back to considering some layer semiring.
+It's easy to see that this is not a Stanley-Reisner ring.
 Despite this, it still captures the structure of simplicial complex.
-As we saw earlier, an input $$x$$ is associated to some ideal $$F$$ which is generated by squarefree monomial terms that represent the features killed off by the ReLU function.
-The input $$x$$ is then associated to some polynomial consisting of squarefree monomial terms which do not appear in $$F$$ which defines a simplicial complex in a similar way to the Stanley-Reisner Ring.
+As we saw earlier, an input $$x$$ is associated to some subsemiring which has a generating set factored by squarefree monomial terms that represent the features killed off by the ReLU function.
+The input $$x$$ is then associated to some polynomial consisting of squarefree monomial terms which do not get factored which defines a simplicial complex in a similar way to the Stanley-Reisner Ring.
 So, a neural network consisting of ReLU layers does, in fact, map inputs to simplicial complexes in a sense.
 An important thing to note though is that the layer semiring we have constructed does not necessarily capture the geometric or topological properties of the associated simplicial complex the way the Stanley-Reisner ring does.
 Rather, it just tells us that there is a way to associate some simplicial complex with each input.

 ## Neural Networks as Logic Machines
 For those familiar with the idea of an [information algebra](https://en.wikipedia.org/wiki/Information_algebra) some of the ideas presented in the algebraic section might look familiar.
 One might think then that there is a sense in which the layer algebras defined above are in fact information algebras.
 Indeed, one can [induce an information algebra from a semiring](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=05c62d16d117cd9d4ba2355ae8e227b7fa8905ff) .
 However, we are not going to explore this directly here as we do not need to.
 Instead, we will show how neural networks encode a type of logic, and that this logic is effectively captured by the algebraic structure.
 We will start with a simple example for intuition, then provide the actual result.